 Pursuant to the exclusive technology consulting and services agreement between Baidu Online and Baidu Netcom, Baidu Online has the exclusive right to provide to Baidu Netcom technology consulting and services related to, among other things, the maintenance of servers, software development, design of advertisements, and e-commerce technical services.
 Baidu Online owns the intellectual property rights resulting from the performance of this agreement.
 Baidu Netcom agrees to pay a monthly service fee to Baidu Online based on the formula as provided in the agreement in exchange for the technology consulting and services provided by Baidu Online.
 Under the agreement, the monthly service fee is equal to the product of the standard monthly fee for page view per thousand times multiplied by the actual times of page view for the month divided by 1,000.
 Baidu Online has the right to adjust the service fees at its sole discretion without the consent of Baidu Netcom.
-The agreement shall be in effect for an unlimited term, until the term of business of one party expires and is denied extension by the relevant approval authorities.
+The agreement shall be in effect for an unlimited term, until the term of business of one party expires and extension is denied by the relevant approval authorities.

-The exclusive technology consulting and services agreement between Baidu Online and each of Beijing Perusal, BaiduPay and Baidu HR contains the same terms as those between Baidu Online and Baidu Netcom described above.
-In the agreement with Baidu HR, Baidu HR must pay its entire net income as service fee and only with Baidu Online's consent, such service fee can be adjusted.
-Each of the agreements shall be in effect for an unlimited term, until the term of business of one party expires and is denied extension by the relevant approval authorities.
+The exclusive technology consulting and services agreement between Baidu Online and each of Beijing Perusal and BaiduPay contains the same terms as those between Baidu Online and Baidu Netcom described above.
+Each of the agreements shall be in effect for an unlimited term, until the term of business of one party expires and extension is denied by the relevant approval authorities.

-The amount of service fees Baidu Netcom paid to Baidu Online was 90%, 89% and 88% of its net income before income taxes and the service fees were charged for 2010, 2011 and 2012, respectively.
-The amount of service fees Beijing Perusal paid to Baidu Online was 87%, over 100% and over 100% of its net income before income taxes and the service fees were charged for 2010, 2011 and 2012, respectively.
-After paying service fees to Baidu Online, net income of Baidu Netcom and Beijing Perusal is insignificant because substantially all of their operating profits have been paid as service fees to Baidu Online.
-BaiduPay and Baidu HR have not paid any service fees to Baidu Online due to their break-even or loss position since their respective inception.
+The amount of service fees Baidu Netcom paid to Baidu Online was 89%, 88% and 89% of its net income before income taxes and the service fees were charged for 2011, 2012 and 2013, respectively.
+After paying service fees to Baidu Online, net income of Baidu Netcom is insignificant because substantially all of its operating profits has been paid as service fees to Baidu Online.
+The amount of service fees Beijing Perusal paid to Baidu Online was over 100% and over 100% of its net income before income taxes and the service fees were charged for 2011 and 2012.
+In 2013, Baidu Perusal did not pay any service fees to Baidu Online due to its decreasing business scale and loss position.
+BaiduPay has not paid any service fees to Baidu Online due to its break-even or loss position since its inception.